-Copyright protects both applications programs (programs that perform a specific task for the user, such as word processing, will and trust writing, accessing the World Wide Web, bookkeeping or playing a video game) and operating systems and utility programs (programs that manage a computer’s internal functions and facilitate use of applications programs).
+Copyright protects both applications programs (programs that perform a specific task for the user, such as word processing, will and trust writing, accessing the Web, bookkeeping, or playing a video game) and operating systems and utility programs (programs that manage a computer’s internal functions and facilitate use of applications programs).

 Wholesale copying or software piracy takes a variety of forms, including:

 Copying only a small portion of a program’s code could constitute copyright infringement, but it is less likely to qualify than taking an entire piece of software.

 A particular routine or subroutine or other piece of code may enjoy little or no copyright protection.
 In this event, copying it wouldn’t be an infringement.

 On the other hand, if the code is protected, copying only a small amount could be an infringement, particularly if it is a highly creative or important example of the programmer’s art.
 Copyright infringement has been found to exist where only 14 lines of source code out of a total of 186,000 lines were copied verbatim.
 See, for example, SAS Inst., Inc. v.
 S&H Computer Sys., Inc., 605 F.Supp.
 816 (M.D.Tenn.
 1985).

 To avoid the potential for a lawsuit, you are usually be better off not copying other people’s code.

 Copyright infringement is not limited to the crude wholesale copying described above.
 It can take a more subtle form—creating “new” software from old, for example, by transferring a chunk of code to the new program and subsequently modifying it.